-All Health care practitioners and general public welcome!
+All Health care practitioners and the general public welcome!

-This course contains information that is proprietary.
-None of the material contained within this course may be used without the explicit consent of Seminars for Health.
+This course contains proprietary information.
+None of the material contained within this course may be used without Seminars' explicit consent for Health.
 Including paraphrasing or altered versions.
-All Seminars for Health content is protected by Canadian copyright laws.
+Canadian copyright laws protect all Seminars for Health content.
 Seminars for Health reserves the right to pursue legal action towards any illegal distributions or presentations of any of the items listed above.

 I wanted to take Pregnancy and Postnatal Massage with Seminars for Health to become more confident in treating pregnant and postpartum women as my college didn’t touch on this at all.
 I honestly feel that a lot of therapist leave school scared and too nervous to treat pregnant and postpartum women.
 I actively avoided it.
 Janine does a great job of dispelling the misinformation that’s out there regarding pregnancy and massage.
 Her knowledge and experience is vast and fills you with confidence.
 She showed some great techniques and made sure everyone was super confident with the sidelying positioning, draping and bolstering.
 The booklet we used and took home is great and really useful.
 I’ve been taking it with me when I have a maternity or postpartum massage just for reference.
 It gives you all of the contraindications and cautions to watch out for broken down into trimester as well as safe positioning and techniques to use for each trimester.
 All in all I feel 100 times more confident since taking the course and I feel like clients feel more cofident in you when you know the right questions to ask and understand the issues facing pregnant and postpartum women.
 I would highly recommend this course to all therapists!
 Pregnant women aren’t scary and they need massage and support more than anyone.